You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

-The net benefit is customer acquisition, customer retention, and smooth data management.
-If you need a primer checkout our what is a CRM article.
+The net benefit is customer acquisition, retention, and smooth data management.
+If you need a primer, check out our What is a CRM article.

 What is analytical CRM?
 Our definition

 An analytical CRM system thus offers a structured, 'systematic' aid to business decision-making.
-Most significantly for businesses concerned with making more money and scaling up, it aggregates customer information to build customer knowledge through data analysis, and scouts new sales opportunities.
+Most significantly, it aggregates customer information to build customer knowledge through data analysis and scouts new sales opportunities for businesses concerned with making more money and scaling up.

 Analytical customer relationship management makes your data work for your business.
-This data can come from many different channels, like social media, live chat, phone calls, your company website, face-to-face convos, purchase records, and so on.
+This data can come from many different channels, like social media, live chat, phone calls, your company website, face-to-face convos, purchase records, etc.

-All this data is collated in one place by analytical CRM, providing visibility on your customer base and their preferences.
-This helps you segment customers, predict trends, and plan your marketing and targeted sales strategies for the future.
+Analytical CRM collates all this data in one place, providing visibility on your customer base and preferences.
+This helps you segment customers, predict trends, and plan your future marketing and targeted sales strategies.

 What CRM analytical technology can be used for

-There are many important example areas of application of analytical CRM.
-From planning operations or campaigns, to gaining deeper understanding of your customers and markets, analytics CRM is a necessary tool in your business SaaS kit.
+There are many essential examples and areas of application of analytical CRM.
+From planning operations or campaigns to gaining a deeper understanding of your customers and markets, analytics CRM is a necessary tool in your business SaaS kit.

-Sometimes the most important trends are hard to see.
-An analytical CRM tool looks at past sales trends, as well as your current leads and opportunities, and locates patterns in purchasing behavior.
+Sometimes, the most important trends are hard to see.
+An analytical CRM tool looks at past sales trends and your current leads and opportunities and locates patterns in purchasing behavior.

-This allows you to do sales forecasting and predict trends, including the speed and geographical location(s) at which they will develop, even before they take place.
-This can, of course, give you a big edge.
+This allows you to do sales forecasting and predict trends, including the speed and geographical location(s) at which they will develop, even before they occur.
+Of course, this can give you a significant edge.

 Customer Satisfaction